forter/security-101-for-saas-startups/readme.md

   </tr>
 </table>

-#Contribution
+#Contributing to this repository

 We welcome Pull Requests from Engineers that are working at a startup, which is also the target audience of this document.
 Try to keep it short and to the point.
 There is also some tention between keeping it pratical, and keeping it vendor neutral.
-We are still thinking on how to handle vendor specific advice.
+We're open for suggestions.

 Thanks for Shahar Keidar, Avishai Ish-Shalom, Yogev Levi Shaked, Elad Shulman and Eliran Ben-Zikri for reviewing, commenting and helping out with writing the first version of this blog post